OPEnSLab-OSU/WeatherChimesWeb/README.md

 3. **Data Flow**
    - How sensor data is normalized and mapped to MIDI pitches.
    - The relationship between sensor readings and musical scales.

-### How to Contribute
-- Fork the repository and create a feature branch.
-- Make changes and test thoroughly.
-- Submit a **pull request** with a detailed description of changes.

 ## Future Enhancements
 - Improve UI with more visual feedback.